How to Migrate to Office 365 the Secure Way

-Finally, MFA in general, albeit a great progress for our collective security, is not the magical silver bullet: if a hacker were to compromise an on-premise AD, he/she will inevitably have the capability of controlling local, physical endpoints.
-In that scenario, said hacker will just have to wait for the host’s user to authenticate, legitimately, to start moving laterally on-premise, or vertically to the cloud.
+MFA, albeit a major step forward in collective security, is not the magic silver bullet: if a hacker were to compromise an on-prem AD, they would inevitably have the ability to control local, physical endpoints.
+In that scenario, said hacker would just have to wait for the host’s user to authenticate legitimately to start moving laterally on-prem or vertically to the cloud.

 Conditional Access is a premium service that blocks access to Office 365 unless certain conditions are met, including use of MFA.
 Other conditions consist of determining location by IP address, sign-in risk, and client application.
-For example, a policy could allow users to sign in from a predetermined IP address range if they are using Office desktop programs.keep in mind that, taken separately, none of those solutions is sufficient.
-A good defense results from a consistent collection of technologies tightly sewed together by robust processes and capable people.
+For example, a policy could allow users to sign in from a predetermined IP address range if they are using Office desktop programs.
+Keep in mind that none of those solutions is sufficient on its own.

 Advanced Threat Protection

 Office 365 Advanced Threat Protection (ATP) and Threat Investigation provide additional protection against threats in email messages, hyperlinks, and collaboration tools.
-ATP policies can protect against zero-day threats in email attachments, dynamic blocking of malicious Internet links, and block infected files shared on SharePoint, OneDrive, and Microsoft Teams.
+ATP policies can protect against zero-day threats in email attachments, help in the dynamic blocking of malicious internet links, and block infected files shared on SharePoint, OneDrive, and Microsoft Teams.
 There is also anti-phishing protection backed by machine learning models.

-However, ATP is for a large part a behavior-based technology.
+However, ATP is largely a behavior-based technology.
 It creates statistical models of what is considered ‘normal’ and compares users’ actual activities against their expected behaviors.
 It is by nature a construct that is either prone to false positives or ineffective, depending on how rigid the statistical model is.